 Foundations of other buildings on the left of the trail coming up.

-Flat area to the left of the trail.
+Flat area to the right of the trail going up.

 More foundations on the second level.